- Aging & Longevity

 Adopting a common sense approach to eating habits will ensure you get the vitamins and minerals required to maintain health and fitness.
 Make sure you always have a healthy selection of foods in your larder so you don’t feel tempted by calorie-laden biscuits and snacks.
 Even if you don’t have a weight problem, eating nutritionally unsound foods will do little for your health and well-being.

-The Mayo Clinic suggests five ways in which you can help prevent heart disease - a major cause of premature death in the western world: don’t smoke, eat healthy food, don’t put on weight, take regular exercise and get regular health screening.
+The Mayo Clinic suggests five ways in which you can help prevent heart disease - a major cause of premature death in the western world: don’t smoke, eat healthy food, don’t put on weight, take regular exercise and get regular health-screening.
 This is sound advice which no one can dispute.
 Adhering to such rules will give you a better chance of enjoying many productive years ahead in which you can live life to the fullest.

 Don’t think you are ‘over the hill’ just because you’ve reached a birthday milestone that sounds daunting.
-If you still feel fit and healthy then age is of no real obstacle to doing whatever you still feel physically capable of.
+If you still feel fit and healthy then age is no real obstacle to doing whatever you still feel physically capable of.

 Mental health is also of utmost importance and it’s worth mentioning that mental stimulation from learning something new can help keep your brain cells active.
 ‘If you don’t use it you’ll lose it’ is a good phrase to bear in mind when it comes to both mental and physical agility.

-Many folk who have lived to a grand old age will verify that they’ve got there by maintaining a balanced attitude to health and fitness over the decades and have never lost their zest for life.
+Many folks who have lived to a grand old age will verify that they’ve got there by maintaining a balanced attitude to health and fitness over the decades and have never lost their zest for life.

 © 2015 Stella Kaye